 - Look at the food in the back or on the bottom shelf of your pantry, because this is where food usually goes bad.

 - Pull anything that may be approaching its expiration date to the front.

 - Look for empty or almost-empty boxes or containers that can be used up or refilled.

 - Throw away anything that has gone bad.

-- Give away anything that you really aren’t going to use, despite your best intentions when you purchased it.
+- Give away anything you really aren’t going to use, despite your best intentions when purchasing it.
 Pass it on to a neighbor or friend, or donate it to a church or food bank.
 Don’t hold on to it until it expires just because you feel like you should use it!

 - Move anything that is on the “wrong” shelf back to its place.

 - Restock your shelves, making room for the new groceries rather than just shoving everything in haphazardly.